Sasihithlu Beach

-Sasihithlu beach also known as Daibittil beach is located in Sasihithlu village, which is situated north of Mangalore city, in the state of Karnataka, in India.
+Sasihithlu beach also known as Daibittil beach is located in Sasihithlu village, which is situated north of Mangaluru city, in the state of Karnataka, in India.
 Sasihithlu Beach is situated approximately 6 km to the west of NH 66, and surrounded by the backwaters of the Pavanje and Shambhavi rivers.
 The two rivers meet at the beach.
-It is close to Mukka, one of the fastest developing localities of Mangalore.
+It is close to Mukka, one of the fastest developing localities of Mangaluru.
 This beach hosted the Indian Open of Surfing in 2016 and 2017.